 “He gives power to the faint, and to him who has no might He increases strength.”
 (Isaiah 40:29)

-When you are tempted to give up, and give in before you should say to yourself (and live it out): “I can do all things through Him who strengthens me.”
+When you are tempted to give up, and give in before you should say to yourself, “I can do all things through Him who strengthens me.”
 (Philippians 4:13)

 Hang On and REFOCUS

 Take your eyes off of your circumstances (to the extent that you can wisely do that).
 And put your focus on the plan God has for you.
-He loves you and has a plan for your life individually and together as a married couple.
+He loves you and has a plan for your life.
 But it is up to us to join Him in that plan.
 None of this has or ever will take Him by surprise.
 So He must have a reason for allowing it.
 Don’t be stiff necked by giving into fear.
 Pray and then look to what God has for you:

 “More than that, we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope.”
 (Romans 5:3-4)